nyu-ossd-s20/activity1_browser_extension/team_11.md

 5. What is the purpose of the CODE_OF_CONDUCT.md document?

 6. Describe three types of behaviors that violate the Mozilla Community Participation Guidelines.
+ANSWER: 1.
+Derogatory Language 2.
+Discrimination 3.
+Harassment

 7. If a person working with the content of this repository runs into problems or has questions, what can they do?